McGovern Park

 McGovern Park (formerly known as Emerald GAA Grounds) is the current headquarters, and principal Gaelic games facility, of the London GAA.
-It is situated in South Ruislip, west London and the facilities are managed by Veritable Venue Management.
+It is situated in South Ruislip, west London.

 The stadium is the current venue for the finals of the London football and hurling championships, and the Nicky Rackard Cup (Level 2A), as well as British inter-provincial titles among Warwickshire, Gloucestershire, Scotland, Hertfordshire, Yorkshire and Lancashire.

 History

 In 1999, the original grounds did not have any scoreboard, and dugouts were situated off the opposite ends of the pitch.
 The pitch itself was sponsored by Bank of Ireland, and featured their crest.

 Since then, a modern electronic scoreboard has been added, and dugouts have been refurnished.
 The ground bar has full sports coverage, including Setanta for Live GAA.

 In 2016, the stadium was closed while a new stand was built, at a cost of £4.17m.
-On May 28, 2017, the stadium was reopened, with the name changed from Emerald GAA Grounds to McGovern Park.
+On 28 May 2017, the stadium was reopened, with the name changed from Emerald GAA Grounds to McGovern Park.
 It is named after local businessman Tony McGovern, who helped fund the redevelopment.